 TM is perhaps the most famous form of mantra meditation outside of India.
-Despite all their marketing efforts in differentiating the two, the TM technique is basically a mantra meditation.
+Despite all their marketing efforts in differentiating the two, the TM technique is basically a form of mantra meditation.

 I’ll spare you of the official narrative, as you can read that on their site.
 Here I’ll just point out some facts that are not widely discussed:

-- As mentioned, their technique is essentially mantra meditation, which can be learned for free or through a good book.
+- As mentioned, their technique is essentially mantra meditation, which can be learned without spending a huge amount of money.

 - Their mantras are not “meaningless sounds”, but actually Tantric names of Vedic deities.

-- The TM organization present itself as secular, but they have deep spiritual roots.
+- The TM organization presents itself as secular, but they have deep spiritual roots.
 Hence the initiation ceremony and the lineage of gurus.
-And, if it is spiritual by nature, why are they charging for initiation?

 - Often they teach that the TM technique doesn’t involve effort.
 However, as discussed above, dropping all effort and just listening to the mantra is something we can only do effectively after a long period of training where we have purposefully repeated the mantra, with awareness and focus.
-If you skip that and just go directly to spontaneous repetition, you will soon reach a plateau in your practice, and deep levels of concentration leading to samadhi will not be developed.
+If you skip that and just go directly to spontaneous repetition, you will soon reach a plateau in your practice; it will lead to a pleasant state of rest and relaxation, but it’s unlikely that deep levels of concentration and samadhi will occur.